Zacad/Symfony-Modular-Monolith-Hexagonal-DDD-Event-Driven-template/readme.md

 You can find here, how to implement those patterns in Symfony and how to use them in real life projects.

+### Running project

+Project contains simple docker configuration.
+To run project you need to have docker and docker-compose installed and just run command in shell:

+    docker-compose up -d

 ### Modules

 On the highest level we have independent modules.
 By default modules represents bounded contexts.